“Beautifully restored home turned boutique guesthouse, in the heart of the historical centre”

 - Kids will love the nearby beaches: those at Trinidade are pretty safe with shallow inlets, and rocks for clambering over, plus a river heading through the sand to the sea to build dams on

 - The waterfalls and river inland are fun for swimming in too

 - If you're here for a festival or for Carnaval, the colourful sights and costumes are mesmerising, and many kids would love to dress up!

 Families Should Know:

-The plunge pool is unfenced, the local streets flood at high tide when there's a full moon (though temporary bridges and ramps are provided), and Rua Fresca where cars are parked is close to the water's edge so keep an eye on small ones, and of course if you're taking a boat trip.
-Sometimes mozzies appear but plug-in repellent is provided.
-Note that the water is unsafe to drink from the tap, a water dispenser is provided on the patio.
+The plunge pools in both buildings are unfenced.
+The local streets flood at high tide when there's a full moon (though temporary bridges and ramps are provided), and Rua Fresca (where cars are parked) is close to the water's edge, so keep an eye on small ones.
+Don't expect cruise boats to provide life jackets.
+Plug-in mozzie repellent is provided.
+Tap water is unsafe to drink, but both houses have a water dispenser.